ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Add_design_borders.md

 ## To add decorative borders to designs...

-1Open a design and click the Add Borders icon.
+1. Open a design and click the Add Borders icon.

 ![AddBorders.png](assets/AddBorders.png)

 Tip: By selecting individual objects, you can add borders to these rather than the entire design.

-2Select a border and adjust Border Width as required.
+2. Select a border and adjust Border Width as required.
 The default is 3.00 mm.

-3Click OK.
+3. Click OK.

-4Edit borders in the normal way – change thread color, adjust border size, etc.
+4. Edit borders in the normal way – change thread color, adjust border size, etc.

 Tip: By default, borders scale proportionally.
 To resize proportionally around a central anchor point, hold down Shift as you drag.
 To scale freely in vertical and horizontal planes, hold down Ctrl as you drag.